 - We offer an inclusive package.
 We don't ask for land payments.
 We include all of your meals on the trek, we include accommodation for the entire itinerary, we include your flight transfers and a full itinerary (14 days trek) allowing you plenty of time to safely acclimatise, enjoy and explore your surroundings.

-- We follow and exceed the IPPG five guidelines on porter safety as well as the Trekking Agencies of Nepal (TAAN) best practice guidelines.
+- We follow and exceed the IPPG five guidelines on porter safety.
 Porters' health and welfare is constantly monitored by local and UK trekking group leaders.

 - All the staff in our UK office have been to Nepal so you can chat to people who understand what its like to go up for the first time, before you go.

-- We are passionate about responsible tourism and our company supports sustainable development in Nepal.
-Adventure Alternative underwrites the charity Moving Mountains which operates initiatives to help develop the mountain communities through which you will travel and the home villages of the porters and staff who will be looking after you.
+- We support sustainable development in Nepal and underwrite our charity Moving Mountains which operates initiatives to help develop the mountain communities through which you will travel and the home villages of the porters and staff who will be looking after you.